 Bodie Saloon with Billiard Tabel & Roulette

 No, those are no nostalgic pictures of Bodie from 50 years ago.
 We took all those photos you find in this blog article about our one-day trip to Bodie ourselves.
 Even those from the saloons.
 Although Bodie had 65 saloons at its boom time, you can still see two saloons, one with a roulette table and drinks in the back and one with a pool table and an oven.
 Good that we went to Las Vegas before, so we didn’t feel the urge to gamble.
-But even by looking at it, we could imagine how it might have looked like when it was crowded with gambling prospectors.
+But even by looking at it, we could imagine what it might have looked like when it was crowded with gambling prospectors.
 What a special atmosphere surrounded us and the original wooden houses of Bodie during our visit.

 The fully equipped School of the Ghost Town Bodie

 Even the school of Bodie looked like back in the Wild West days of America.
 Old schoolbooks, a labeled blackboard, a piano, and several items from the daily routine of an American school can be found when you look through the dirty windows of the building.
 The winters in Bodie have been very cruel and cold with a lot of snow.
 Good to know, that the Winter opening hours from November 1st to March 17th are from 9 am to 4 pm, thus two hours shorter than during Summer (March 18th to October 31st: 9 am-6 pm).
 But is it worth a visit when you only have two opening hours left?
 In our opinion, yes, since the main part of Bodie is easily walkable, even for such a short time.
 If you want to see everything and take photos of the Ghost Town, you better plan some hours more.

 Dinner at Virginia Creek Settlement Restaurant